Japanese Proxy Services Compared: How Does DEJAPAN Stack Up?

 All orders from Yahoo!
 Auctions, Mercari, Rakuma, and other stores are subject to a flat 300 JPY fee per order.
 For eBay, it’s a flat rate of $8 per order.
 (We’re not sure why the currency suddenly changes for eBay, but hey, that’s how it’s listed on their site!)

 Buyee offers the most service plans, with 4 tiers ranging from 0 JPY to 500 JPY.
 The ‘Lite’ plan is free, but also offers no benefits.
-The paid plans are: 1 with item inspection, 1 with item insurance, and the ‘Standard’ plan that includes both.
+The paid plans are: 1 with item inspection (300 JPY), 1 with item insurance (500 JPY), and the ‘Standard’ plan that includes both (500 JPY).

-As well as PayPal and credit cards, AliPay’s an extra payment option, but only for payment in Chinese Yuan.
+As well as PayPal and credit cards, AliPay’s an extra payment option, but only if you’re paying in Chinese Yuan.

 Free Storage Period